 Registration for the Summer and Fall semesters occurs in early April, and for Spring semester in mid-October.
 Students may check their registration times in DrexelOne approximately one month before registration.

-- Students who fall below 9 total credits in the Fall or Spring terms are not considered full-time students in residence and may no longer be eligible for scholarships or financial aid.
+- Students who fall below 9 total credits in the Fall or Spring terms are not considered full-time students in residence and may not be able to apply their scholarship to the term bill.

 - Students who fall below 5 total credits in any terms are considered to be less than half-time and cannot receive federal financial aid for that term.

 - A student who has completed the academic requirements for their program is not eligible for federal financial aid and may not continue to enroll for additional terms under that degree program.

 - Withdrawing from or failing too many courses, falling out of good standing, or attending past the typical program length may affect your eligibility for federal financial aid.
 Please review the University’s SAP policy for a full list of conditions.

 Summer 2017-18 Registration (login required)